Download Careers360 App

 When the ray of light passes from water into the air from the pencil it is refracted, the beam bends away from the normal when going from high to low refractive index.

-In case of light getting refracted from water surface from the submerged object before reaching to the observer, it bends away from the normal and the angle formed by the from the image of the object is smaller than the real angle formed by the object in the air.
+In case of light getting refracted from the water surface from the submerged object before reaching the observer, it bends away from the normal and the angle formed by the image of the object is smaller than the real angle formed by the object in the air.
 This also affects the apparent depth as it becomes nearer to the surface of the water when points are close to the edge as compared to the points far from the edge.

 A rectangular block of glass ABCD has a refractive index 1.6.
 A pin is placed midway on the face AB (Fig. 9.4).
 When observed from the face AD, the pin shall